danielparton/ToDoApp/README.md

     * API requests via jQuery
     * MVVM framework (including templating, event handling) via Knockout

+Both backend and frontend are hosted by Apache as virtual hosts.

 ## Manifest

 * MySQL/  - scripts for initializing and testing the MySQL database
 * flask/  - Python Flask HTTP backend server
 * html/   - HTML/JavaScript frontend

-## Operation of the Flask built-in server:
+## Notes on using the database API (using the Flask built-in server on a local machine):

 Leave this running: